SNHU Spotlight: Jolene Stetz, BS in Marketing Grad

 Stetz decided to pursue a bachelor’s degree in marketing with a double concentration in digital marketing and social media marketing because they merge her interest in digital media and her desire for a strong business foundation.

-In her current role, she edits videos for a company with more than 400 media partners globally to share on several social media platforms and studies analytics to inform social media strategy.
+When she finished her program, she worked for a company with more than 400 media partners globally.
+She edited videos to share on social media and studied analytics to inform social media strategy.

 “I feel like my coursework at SNHU is allowing me to be a better coworker and a better employee,” she said.

-When she taps into a network of business professionals through her honor societies, she understands the industry jargon they use.
+When she would tap into a network of business professionals through her honor societies, she understood the industry jargon they used.
 “And that is such a fun feeling to be in the in-crowd,” she said.

 Explore more content like this article